DeepLcom/deepl-mock/README.md

 [DeepL API](https://www.deepl.com/docs-api?utm_source=github&utm_medium=github-deepl-mock-readme) to simplify application testing.
 In addition, a proxy server is included to test proxy usage.

+Note: this server is intended for testing, not for use in production, and it might not receive regular security updates.

 ## Usage

 The server listens on two ports: the main port (by default: 3000) imitates the DeepL API, and the